Are you planning to cross the United States off of your international travel list? Visiting America is an exciting experience.

-#1 Be Careful in Cities
+#1 Be street-smart when in big cities

 There are dangerous areas of cities, avoid them and never walk alone at night.

-#3 Respect the Flag and the Culture
+#3 Respect the American Flag and the culture

 American is proud of their country, so respect their land, their flag and its people on your travels.